Coming up, my Friday financial market update for the 9nd of November 2018: and the headline is Sydney’s auction clearance rate hits GFC levels.

 All information provided here is general in nature and is specific to an Australian audience and the Australian finance market.

-Thanks for watching and see you next Friday.
+Thanks for watching and see you next time.